Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Abstract

 \section{Abstract}

 In real-world reinforcement learning (RL) systems, various forms of {\it impaired observability} can complicate matters.
 These situations arise when an agent is unable to observe the most recent state of the system due to latency or lossy channels, yet the agent must still make real-time decisions.
 This paper introduces a theoretical investigation into efficient RL in control systems where agents must act with delayed and missing state observations.
-We establish near-optimal regret bounds, of the form $\tilde{\mathcal{O}}(\sqrt{{\rm poly}(H) SAK})$, for RL in both the delayed and missing observation settings.
+We present algorithms and establish near-optimal regret upper and lower bounds, of the form $\tilde{\mathcal{O}}(\sqrt{{\rm poly}(H) SAK})$, for RL in the delayed and missing observation settings.
+Here $S$ and $A$ are the sizes of state and action spaces, $H$ is the time horizon and $K$ is the number of episodes.
 Despite impaired observability posing significant challenges to the policy class and planning, our results demonstrate that learning remains efficient, with the regret bound optimally depending on the state-action size of the original system.
 Additionally, we provide a characterization of the performance of the optimal policy under impaired observability, comparing it to the optimal value obtained with full observability.
+Numerical results are provided to support our theory.